Fifth Annual Cancer Control Symposium: Personalized Approaches in Cancer Prevention & Screening

 Swedish Cancer Institute’s Fifth Annual Cancer Control Symposium will feature didactic lectures and discussions about the factors that impact efforts for an increasingly more personalized approach to cancer prevention & screening.
 Expert faculty will review the most current research and evidence-based interventions, to help guide our community in efforts to increase screening rates, and to lessen the impact of risk-factors for cancer.
-Specifically, this course will feature lectures focused on hereditary cancers, consumer genomics, lung cancer screening, gastric cancer prevention, psychosocial factors, and shared decision-making.
+Specifically, this course will feature lectures focused on hereditary cancers, consumer genomics, and screening rate declines and barriers as a results of COVID-19 and pandemic protocols.

 This conference is intended for all health-care professionals involved in the care of cancer patients and those at risk, including physicians, ARNPs, PAs, nurses, pharmacists, allied health professionals, administrative leaders, community program managers, patient health advocates, residents/fellows and researchers.
 It is especially relevant for the following specialties: medical oncology, radiation oncology, surgical oncology, genetic counseling, family medicine, internal medicine, primary care, research, palliative care, community public health, supportive care services, and social work.

 View more information about the course below.
 Attendees will also receive access to the recordings of most lectures for a limited time following the live date.
 There is a registration fee to attend this program, see the "Fees" tab below with more details.

 Darren R. Pollock, M.D.

 Veena Shankaran, M.D., MS

 Division of Medical Oncology